mtaborda/chalten/docs/Chalten.md

 second, minute, hour, day, week.
 New units can be created as needed.

-## How do I move from one point to another?
+## How do I move from one point to another

 The model provides the `#next`, `#next: aTimeMeasure`, `#previous` and `#previous: aTimeMeasure` messages to move certain distance to and from a given